 - Heart, kidney and problems with other organs as well

-- Urinary and ling infection (frequent)
+- Urinary and lung infection (frequent)

 - Learning and mental disabilities